ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/job-orchestration/core/job-plan-lifecycle.md

 ### Job Plan
 [Job Plan Data Model](../model/job-plan-data-model.md) outlines how complex job orchestrations are organised.

-For further details on the job plan data model see the Ikasan implementation - Ikasan context implementation.

 ### Job Plan Instance
 [Job Plan Instance Data Model](../model/job-plan-instance-data-model.md) outlines what a job plan looks like when it is instantiated.

-For further details on the job plan instance data model see the Ikasan implementation - Ikasan context instance implementation.

 ### Scheduler Jobs
 [Scheduler Job Data Model](../model/scheduler-job-data-model.md) outlines the different jobs that are supported by the Ikasan Scheduler.

-For further details on the scheduler job data model see the Ikasan implementation - Ikasan scheduler job implementation.

 ### Context Machine
 The ContextMachine is at the core of the Ikasan Scheduler.
 There is an individual context machine created for each job plan instance.